degoossez/OVSR/README.md

 To setup the OVSR server, the following steps need to be followed:
 * Open a terminal window
 * copy / paste " git clone https://github.com/degoossez/OVSRServer"
+* copy the folder to a location of your preference
+* open de OVSRServer.pro file located in the OVSR directory with QtCreater